Aryan-IIT/Aryan-IIT/README.md

 # About me

 I like to code, swim and learn about businesses.
 Currently my interests mainly revolve around various Machine Learning domains, namely vision and embedded ML.
-At present, I am researching on fairness of compression techniques.
-I am also fluent in basics of NLP.
+At present, I am researching on fairness of compression techniques and beyond.

 I'm currently pursuing a major with honours in Artificial Intelligence at the Indian Institute of Technology (IIT) Gandhinagar.